 A community centre with a playground for all ages!

-Cape to Cape is Nova Scotia’s first long-distance footpath, expands over parts of Pictou & Antigonish Counties.
+Cape to Cape is Nova Scotia’s first long-distance footpath.
+It expands over parts of Pictou & Antigonish Counties.

 The Great Trail stretches nearly 24,000 km, making it the longest recreational trail in the world.

-Starting at the Antigonish Heritage Museum, this 4.8 km gravel trail follows an abandoned road along the river.
+This 4.8 km return trip gravel trail follows an abandoned road along the river.